 Non Traditional Wedding Cakes – The Way to Go?by Lauren Jacobson

-Marriage is a big commitment, but it’s also meant to be fun, and one of the most fun parts of any ceremony is the cake.
+Marriage is a big commitment, but it’s also meant to be fun, and one of the most fun parts of any ceremony aside from the wedding is the cake.
 Whether you’ve opted for a do-it-yourself cake or are going the traditional bakery route, we’ve gathered some of the most fun, creative, and silly cake ideas from online so you can consider some out-of-the-box options.

 Cakes for Bookworms, Math-Lovers, and Geeks